DescentDevelopers/Descent3/USAGE.md

 **Important note**: This open source distribution of Descent 3 DOES NOT CONTAIN GAME ASSETS.
-Assets must be acquired separately from an official copy of the game, and copied as describe in the next section.
+Assets must be acquired separately from an official copy of the game, and copied as described in the next section.

 This is the first release of the Descent 3 open source engine, that should be considered a beta version.
 If you find a bug that has not been reported before,